-- TAU-GAMMA-SIGMA SOCIETY: Is confined to students in Sophomore or higher years.
+- bigher years.
 Its activities are chiefly social and recreational.

-It also concerns itself with all matters pertaining to the advantage of the College and the Student Body generally. - THE ENGINEERING SOCIETY: This society is open to all students in the Engineering Department.
-Its functions correspond, in general, to those of the Tau-Gamma-Sigma Society.
+Lalso concerns itself with all matters pertaining to the advantage of the College and the Student Body generally. - Exing Society: This society is open to all students in the Exincering Department.
+Its functions correspond, in general, those of the Tau-Gamma-Sigma Society.